jkulawik/blog/_drafts/discord-alternative.md

 ### Rocket chat

-Probably fine for business, but not very enticing for communities.
+Fine for business, but not very enticing for communities.

 * Voice chat: kinda?
 I'm not sure if it's built-in or integrated
 * Screen sharing: depends, video calls are through integration only